 It's Cal's first trip to the World Series in 19 years, a berth made possible only after the Bears scored four runs in the bottom of the ninth inning to win the final of the Houston Regional during the first weekend of the NCAA tournament.
 Cal then swept Dallas Baptist University in an NCAA Super Regional last weekend, a series played in front of sellout crowds in Santa Clara.

 "It's just a miracle what's happened," former Cal pitcher and major donor Stu Gordon said by phone during a vacation in Positano, Italy.
 "I think they appreciate everything we've done for them in raising the funds to get baseball reinstated.
 And we appreciate everything they've done.
-We've done our part to save them,
+We've done our part to save them, but they've done their part to just make it a glorious season for us."

 Gordon, who pitched for the Bears during the early 1960s and is now a San Francisco attorney, spearheaded the fundraising effort that commenced when it was announced in September that baseball was one of five Cal sports being eliminated to save money.
 Gordon contributed $550,000 and played a big part in reaching the target total that Chancellor Robert Birgeneau required for reinstatement.